 The standard applies to all investor and consumer owned utilities in the state.
 Renewable and nuclear powered electricity are exempt, as are long-term commitments with the Bonneville Power Administration.

-We estimate final CR103 filing to be completed in September.
+Rulemaking – The final CR103 filing was completed in September.

 - Emission Performance Standard Overview modified – CR102b

 - EPS Appendix A